-This section of the SFRA provides a strategic assessment of the suitability, relative to flood risk, of the assessed SHLAA sites and Green Belt land parcels to be considered though the Local Plan.
+This section of the SFRA provides a strategic assessment of the suitability, relative to flood risk, of the assessed SHLAA and Open Space sites to be considered though the Local Plan.

 The information and guidance provided in this chapter (also supported by the SFRA Maps in Appendix A and the assessment spreadsheets in Appendix B) can be used by the LPA to inform its Local Plan and provide the basis from which to apply the Sequential Approach in the development allocation and development management process.